panditiavinash/ea-coding-test/README.md

 # ea-coding-test

-Pre-requisites for setting up this repo are
+# Pre-requisites for setting up this repo:
     - Node.js
     - npm or yarn

-Commands to run the tests:
+# Commands to run the tests:

     - Clone this repository from Git Hub
-    - Run the any of the following commands: This command will install all the dependencies that are mentioned in package.json
+    - Run any of the following commands: This command will install all the dependencies that are mentioned in package.json
         - npm install
         - yarn install
     - Inside "package.json" file we can find "scripts" sections and we can use any of the tags here to run the tests.
 Any of the following commands can be used to run the tests: